Suryareddy180/leximate/README.md

 ```
 ---
 ✅ Example Output
-After entering the party names and any required info, you will:
+-After entering the party names and any required info, you will:
-See the generated legal document
+-See the generated legal document
-Get a "📄 Download PDF" button to save it
+-Get a "📄 Download PDF" button to save it
 ---

 📝 Requirements